Eduard Roschmann: Participation in Dünamünde Action

 In March 1942, the German authorities in charge of the Riga ghetto and the nearby Jungfernhof concentration camp murdered about 3,740 German, Austrian and Czech Jews who had been deported to Latvia.
 The victims were mostly the elderly, the sick and infirm and children.
 These people were tricked into believing they would be transported to a new and better camp facility at an area near Riga called Dünamünde.
 In fact no such facility existed, and the intent was to transport the victims to mass graves in the woods north of Riga and shoot them.

 According to a survivor, Edith Wolff, Roschmann was one of a group of SS men who selected the persons for "transport" to Dünamünde.
-(Others in the selection group included Rudolf Lange, Kurt Krause, Max Gymnich, Kurt R. Migge, Richard Nickel and Rudolf Seck).
-Wolff stated that only the "prominent people" made selections, and she was not sure whether Migge, Seck or Nickel had picked anyone.
+Wolff stated that only the "prominent people" made selections, and she was not sure whether others in the selection group like Kurt Migge, Richard Nickel, or Rudolf Joachim Seck had picked anyone.